- HACK #1: Make advance student loan payments to principal

-A recent graduate was frustrated that of the $250 payment they sent in, only $90 of it was applied to his principal balance.
-In reality, less than ½ of all of your payments for the first few years go to pay down principal, the rest goes just to cover interest.
+A recent graduate was frustrated that of the $250 monthly payment they sent in, only $90 of it was applied to his principal balance.
+In reality, less than ½ of all of your student loan payments for the first few years go to pay down principal, the rest goes just to cover interest.

 Because the interest accrues daily, lowering your principal balance is paramount to shortening both the length of your loan AND the amount you pay in interest.
 Interest is calculated based on the following equation: